iv-org/documentation/Search-operators.md

-Invidious supports search filters provided by YouTube.
+Invidious supports the various search filters provided by YouTube.

 Support for more user-friendly search is planned, see [#179](https://github.com/omarroth/invidious/issues/179).